dougiesquire/CAFE-f6_documentation/README.md

     ├── environment.yml     <- The environment file for reproducing the conda analysis environment │
-    ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported ├── src                 <- Source code for use in this project.
+    ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported └──src                 <- Source code for use in this project.
-    │   ├── __init__.py     <- Makes src a Python module
+        ├── __init__.py     <- Makes src a Python module
-    │   │
-    │   ├── prepare_data.py <- Codes for generating the processed data from the raw data │   │
-    │   └── utils.py        <- Utility codes, including processing methods required to generate the
-    │                          processed data
         │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        ├── prepare_data.py <- Codes for generating the processed data from the raw data │
+        └── utils.py        <- Utility codes, including processing methods required to generate the processed data

 --------